decentraland/documentation/content/creator/sdk7/2d-ui/ui_text.md

 weight: 3
 ---

-Ad text to your UI by creating a `Label` entity.
+Add text to your UI by creating a `Label` entity.

 A `Label` entity has the following fields that can be configured: